SarahSexton/MAMjam/README.md

  to a base start, and then building up from there."
 * "I wish we’d all had a chance to talk about our experiences going to games.
 Like tips for how to handle certain situations."
+* "I'm not sure we realized just how much time we needed to allocate to tying up all the loose ends."